 The Council assigned the EcoWash 100 to a single operator.
 That way, with just one person dedicated to the machine, it’s being cared for and maintained well.

 The procurement process for buying an electric machine was the same as any other purchase.

 “When we review new equipment, we check if there’s an electric version.
 When I go out to market, I’ll contact both diesel and electric-powered suppliers.
 The review process is the same.
 We look at the pros and cons.
 We compare an electric machine like every other machine in the matrix.
 How fast does it sweep?
 How much does it carry?
 What is its physical working time?”

 The EcoWash 100 ticked all the right boxes.

-In his report accompanying the quotes, by focusing on the benefits of the EcoWash 100, Mark convinced Whitehorse that this machine would save time, perform better than existing set-ups, be more eco-friendly and have economic benefits in the long run.
+In the report accompanying the quotes, by focusing on the benefits of the EcoWash 100, the Council was convinced that this machine would save time, perform better than existing set-ups, be more eco-friendly and have economic benefits in the long run.
 And so far, the EcoWash has proved to be a great investment.

 “One of the reasons we got an electric machine is that there’s no moving parts.
 From a maintenance point of view, it’s brilliant.
 We just make sure the batteries are topped up and filters changed.
 One of the selling points of the machine is fewer parts.
-It saves us downtime,” says Mark.
+It saves us downtime.”

 The EcoWash 100 has enough battery charge to last for the whole day.

 “It solves so many problems with access to hard-to-reach places, water, and a high-pressure hose.
 It’s a true multi-tasking machine – from removing bird droppings, then pressure washing a bin, then removing moss from under a park seat.
-I cannot praise this machine enough,” says Mark.
+I cannot praise this machine enough”.

 Learn more about the EcoWash 100 here.